Convergence of Fast Policy Iteration in Markov Games and Robust MDPs: Numerical Results

 \section{Numerical Results}

 To evaluate the effectiveness of RCPI a series of examples were solved using a range of algorithms including PAI, Hoffman Karp (HK), Filar Tolwinski's algorithm (FT), robust value iteration (VI), a variation of Hoffman Karp (PPI)~\cite{Ho2021}, a variation on PAI (WS)~\cite{Winnicki2023}, and our algorithm (RCPI).
 To simplify comparison, RCPI's hyperparameter $m$ was either set to 0, producing a method that never fixed its evaluation step, called RCPI$_0$, or $m$ was left unbounded, making a method that always fixed its evaluation step, called RCPI$_\infty$.
+The full source code for the algorithms and domains is available at \url{https://github.com/keithbadger/Fast-Policy-Iteration-for-Markov-Games-and-Robust-MDPs}.

 For each domain, there was a smaller set of problems solved with $\gamma$ set to $0.5$, $0.75$, $0.9$, and $0.99$, and a larger set of problems where we set $\gamma$ to $0.9$, $0.99$, and $0.999$.
 We use the smaller problems in order to evaluate the slower algorithms in a reasonable time.
 The larger problems can only be solved by the faster methods within our time limits.
-We allocated a larger time budget to VI to establish a comprehensive reference.
+We allocated a larger time budget to VI to establish a reference.

 Examining \cref{tab:Summary}, VI is the slowest algorithm tested for games.
 Every other algorithm achieves a faster median solve time.
 The difference in solution time is due to VI exclusively using policy improvement steps to improve its estimated value function, whereas other methods incorporate policy evaluation steps, which are often more efficient.